desech/desech-studio/README.md

 cd ..
 npm run build-all-prod
 npm run build-win
-- pull and push on the downloads repo
+- copy the windows files to the desech-download repo and push/pull
 ```

 Mac